-(A) No person shall discharge or cause to be discharged any stormwater, surface water, grounds water, roof runoff, sub-surface drainage, uncontaminated cooling water, or unpolluted industrial process water to any sanitary sewer.
+(A) No person shall discharge or cause to be discharged any stormwater, surface water, grounds water,

 (B) Stormwater and all other unpolluted drainage shall be discharged to such sewers as are specifically designated as storm sewers, or to a natural outlet approved by the County Agent and the local unit of government.
 Industrial cooling or unpolluted process waters may be discharged, upon approval of the County Agent and the local unit of government to a storm sewer, or natural outlet.
-(Ord. passed 9-2-80) Penalty, see § 10.99 gas.